 They train you using a style that works for them and not one conducive to your specific goals

 Your trainer should have multiple systems they train their clients with, after all, we have to train all types of people with all kinds of goals.
 Pre and post-natal moms, fashion and fitness models, baby boomers, injured clients, sport specific training and of course general fitness and weight loss clients.
-You can’t use the same system for all those different types!
+You can’t obviously use the same system for all those different types, but most coaches do.

 If your trainer is a one-trick pony and it’s not serving you then it’s time to find someone new.

 All they talk about is themselves during the session

 You are paying the expensive one-on-one price so you can have someone focus on you for an hour, not so you can listen to someone talk about his or her crap for an hour.
 If you spend enough time with your trainer there will be some back and forth of what’s going on in each other’s lives, for the most part, though this hour is about you!